ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 I trained the model, which seemed to have a smaller loss and not overfitting.
 Then added the model in the simulator but it still crashed in a few seconds.
 I noticed that the car tended to steer to the left and eventually crash.
 This was because the track is not clock-wise and the dataset I was using only showed the car pooling to the left.

+**Step 3**
-3. In order to fix this issue, I applied some of the suggestions from the class:
+In order to fix this issue, I applied some of the suggestions from the class:
 - Augment the data by driving and recording the car going the other way around the track (clockwise).
 - Augment the data by flipping the images.